 Build and specs SRS-X11

 When it comes to build quality, you know you will always get something great from Sony.
-Whether it’s a Playstation, television or Bluetooth speaker, Sony knows how to manufacturer products with its decades of experience.
+Whether it’s a PlayStation, television or Bluetooth speaker, Sony knows how to manufacture products with its decades of experience.

-The SRS-X11 is a small cube shaped speaker that has metal grills that protect three sides, while the top, rear and bottom are covered in a soft matte plastic.
+The SRS-X11 is a small cube-shaped speaker that has metal grills that protect three sides, while the top, rear, and bottom are covered with a soft matte plastic.
 There are dual passive radiators that push bass out of the sides, while the front is where most of the sound comes out of.
 On the top is where you will find the controls for power, answering phone calls, NFC and Bluetooth pairing, as well as +/- for volume and track control.
 The rear has a micro USB input for charging, 3.5mm audio input, and there’s an “Add” button for pairing to another SRS-X11.
-There are three LED lights on the bottom of the speaker to indicate Bluetooth pairing, and L and R for which speaker is playing on the left or right sides.
+There are three LED lights on the bottom of the speaker to indicate Bluetooth pairing and L and R for which speaker is playing on the left or right sides.

 The SRS-X11 comes in five different colors – Black, Blue, Pink, Red and White.
 MSRP comes in at $69.99, but the speaker can frequently be found for less than $50 on sites like Amazon.com.
 Battery life is rated at 12-hours which is more than enough for most people.